gabic12/Text-to-Speech-App/README.md

 This app calls the Voice RSS API (https://www.voicerss.org/api/).
 The API has a free plan, but will require a API Key to be registered and to be populated in the in the sorce code of the app (API_KEY variable).

-Run main.py to start the app.
-By default, it will use the duck.pdf file and the output will be saved under the name audio_file.mp3.
-The file can be changed by modifing the FILE_PATH variable.
+To run the app, execute main.py.
+By default, it processes the file duck.pdf and saves the resulting audio as audio_file.mp3.
+You can change the input file by updating the FILE_PATH variable in the code.